TinosNitso/AutoCove-Plugin/README.md

 Vanity hashes & addresses are generated using the [VanityTXID-Plugin](https://github.com/TinosNitso/VanityTXID-Plugin).

+v1.0.7 notes:
+- Bugfix for when asm + OP_CODES setting converts 011N into OP_1N (oops).
+- Bugfix for auto-decode of TX with a sigscript containing an OP_N (instead of data) push.
+Improved auto-comment.
+- Op & B counts for every line of auto-decode!
+This helps to prove a big Script like Mecenas never goes over the 201 ops limit.
+A future version should also count changes in stack depth, but this update is primarily bugfixes & correction to v1.0.6.
+- darkMagenta & Brown switched.
+- In dark theme, lighter light blue for constants.
+Also, quarter-gray background switched with black.
+- TXID & other hex input is now allowed to have a tab after it (& '\n' too).
+Double-clicking a TXID in notepad also selects the tab after it.
+- macOS highlighting slightly lighter this time (an eighth difference, but still a quarter difference on Windows).
+Dark theme isn't available for Catalina, so I've never tested that on macOS.
+I'm starting to prefer the dark theme, but EC itself needs an update since it's got some blue text on black background, & some white on bright green, which is nearly unreadable.
+- SHA256 Checksum: 000000928f656c2436c9d18f0f193f3944e9c90b7bb78813cf1591c91e5c06d4 (35 kH/s · 2 mins).
+Updating via re-install requires restarting EC.

 v1.0.6 notes:
 - **asm** stripping (instant via combo-box).
 It works with PUSHDATA OpCodes, and highlighting.
 OpCodes 10-16 are given a leading 'OP_'.
 It's some tricky code! e.g. [Here](https://github.com/mr-zwets/RefreshContract/blob/main/refresh.json) is the RefreshTimer.cash CashScript bytecode.
 - **OpCount** next to ByteCount. e.g. [Mecenas](https://www.blockchain.com/bch/tx/4b84bd37e0660203da70796e9dd76f58f37d843917694c59ede7758ded5bb05f) has 228 ops, but only <201 ever execute.